 Where an Interconnected Party is required to provide new or additional Credit Support, it must do so within 20 Business Days of First Gas’ written request.

-If this Agreement is terminated, First Gas will release any associated security when and to the extent that the Interconnected Party has paid all outstanding amounts under this Agreement.
+If this Agreement is terminated, First Gas will release any associated Credit Support when and to the extent that the Interconnected Party has paid all outstanding amounts under this Agreement.

+If required by First Gas in writing, the Interconnected Party will show evidence of comprehensive liability insurance cover with a reputable insurer covering third party property damage and personal liability for which the Interconnected Party may be legally liable under or in connection with this Agreement, up to the Capped Amounts, except to the extent that that insurance is not permitted by law.

 fees and charges